awsdocs/amazon-ec2-user-guide/doc_source/ebs-creating-volume.md

 1. \(Optional\) Select **Encrypt this volume** to change the encryption state of your volume\.
 This is optional if [encryption by default](EBSEncryption.md#encryption-by-default) is enabled\.
 Select a CMK from **Master Key** to specify a CMK other than the default CMK for EBS encryption\.

-1. For **Size \(GiB\)**, type the size of the volume, or verify that the default size of the snapshot is adequate\.
+1. For **Size**, verify that the default size of the snapshot meets your needs or enter the size of the volume, in GiB\.

    If you specify both a volume size and a snapshot, the size must be equal to or greater than the snapshot size\.
 When you select a volume type and a snapshot, the minimum and maximum sizes for the volume are shown next to **Size**\.
 For more information, see [Constraints on the size and configuration of an EBS volume](volume_constraints.md)\.

-1. With a Provisioned IOPS SSD volume, for **IOPS**, type the maximum number of input/output operations per second \(IOPS\) that the volume should support\.
+1. For **IOPS**, enter the maximum number of input/output operations per second \(IOPS\) that the volume should provide\.
+You can specify IOPS only for `gp3`, `io1`, and `io2` volumes\.

+1. For **Throughput**, enter the throughput that the volume should provide, in MiB/s\.
+You can specify throughput only for `gp3` volumes\.

 1. For **Availability Zone**, choose the Availability Zone in which to create the volume\.
-EBS volumes can only be attached to EC2 instances in the same Availability Zone\.
+An EBS volume must be attached to an EC2 instance that is in the same Availability Zone as the volume\.

 1. \(Optional\) Choose **Create additional tags** to add tags to the volume\.
 For each tag, provide a tag key and a tag value\.